Graylog2/documentation/pages/getting_started/create_dashboard.rst

 .. image:: /images/gs_17-crwidget.png

 The new widget is now on the screen.
-Goob job - you’ve got this!
+Good job - you’ve got this!

 .. image:: /images/gs_18-dashboard2.png